BogdanCatalin-Iacob/Tetris/README.md

             - If the sound is on and the button is clicked the sound fx must stop playing and the button text change to "Sound: Off" -> work as expected
             - When the game is paused the sound goes off (if on) - worked as expected
             - When the game resume, the sound goes back to initial state before pause (on / off) -> work as expected
-            - When Instruction modal is displayed sound goes off -> work as expected
+            - When Instructions modal is displayed sound goes off -> work as expected
-            - When Instruction modal is closed the sound gets back to initial state -> work as expected
+            - When Instructions modal is closed the sound gets back to initial state (on / off) -> work as expected

         - #### Modal pop-up
-            - start-up modal  displays game controls
+            - start-up modal  displays game controls:
                 - for screens over 1024px keyboard and mouse controls -> work as expected
                 - for screens under 1024px touch controls -> work as expected
                 - "Play" button will close the modal and start the game -> work as expected
                 - "Close" button will close the modal, but will not start the game -> work as expected

         - #### Score adding up and display
             - each time the player clears lines variable points will be awarded based on [scoring system](#scoring-system) -> work as expected